Trump threatens a 35% tariff on Canadian goods, and he may double what most other nations are charged

 The Thursday actions are the latest examples of a whipsaw policy that’s left investors, trading partners, businesses and everyday Americans alike scrambling to make plans even as the economic ground shifts not just from week to week but in some cases from hour to hour.

-It wasn’t immediately clear if the new tariffs would apply to all Canadian goods or if Trump’s threat applied only to the limited number of goods on which the United States currently levies tariffs.
+It wasn’t immediately clear if the new tariffs, set to take effect August 1, would apply to all Canadian goods or if Trump’s threat applied only to the limited number of goods on which the United States currently levies tariffs.
+An administration official said the expectation was that the Canadian imports that the United States current taxes at 25% would rise to 35%, but those exempted by the US-Mexico-Canada free trade agreement would continue to be exempted.
+However, no final paper has been drafted, nor has Trump made any final decision, so that could ultimately change.

+“Throughout the current trade negotiations with the United States, the Canadian government has steadfastly defended our workers and businesses,” Prime Minister Mark Carney said in a statement on X.

+“We will continue to do so as we work towards the revised deadline of August 1.”

 Trump’s announcement of higher tariffs on Canada comes amid a flurry of letters Trump has sent to world leaders over the past week informing them what rates their goods will be tariffed at come August 1, absent any trade deals.
 Trump has sent nearly two dozen such letters.